brycewray/eleventy_solo/src/posts/2019/09/thinking-dark-thoughts.md

 ### External iframes

 And then there are those third-party [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) you can't control, at least not all that well.

+**Note, 2020-08-08**: The following explanation was from before I stopped embedding third-party content, such as from Twitter, as a result of this site's belatedly adopted [privacy policy](/privacy).{.yellowBox}

 In my site's case, [Twitter](https://twitter.com) is the chief offender.
 Dark Mode and the default white Twitter background do not play nicely together.
 So I followed [Twitter's dev docs](https://developer.twitter.com/en/docs) and, through JavaScript-adjusted `<meta>` tags, told my site's embedded Twitter content to "listen" to the user's Dark Mode/Light Mode setting and change accordingly.[^noscript]